 Diamond offers a high thermal conductivity that makes it a suitable material for thermal applications.
 Its lattice vibrations account for its outstanding thermal conductivity.
 Composite materials such as AlSiC, Dymalloy, and copper-tungsten pseudo-alloy are also commonly used in thermal applications.

-3. Arrangement, Shape, Size, and Location of Fins
+3. Arrangement, Shape, Size, and Location of Heat Sink Fins

 The flow of the coolant medium is greatly impacted by the arrangement of fins on a heat sink.
 Optimizing the configuration helps to reduce fluid flow resistance thus allowing more air to go through a heat sink.
 Its performance is also determined by the shape and design of its fins.
 Optimizing the shape and size of the fins helps to maximize the heat transfer density.
 Through modeling, the performance of different fin shapes and configurations can be evaluated.

-A heat sink fin receives heat from an electronic device and dissipates it into the surrounding coolant fluid.
+heat sink fins receive heat from an electronic device and dissipate it into the surrounding coolant fluid.
 The heat transferred by a fin to the coolant medium decreases as the distance from the base of the heat sink increases.
 Using a material that has a higher thermal conductivity and decreasing the aspect ratio of the fins help to boost the fins’ overall efficiency.
 The following image is part of the results of a simulation investigating the temperature characteristics of a heat sink design.

 Surface defects, roughness, and gaps increase thermal contact resistance thereby reducing the effectiveness of a thermal solution.
-These defects increase the heat flow resistance by reducing the thermal contact area between an electronic component and its heat sink.
+These defects increase the heat flow resistance by reducing the thermal contact area between an electronic component and its heat sink, and therefore the heat sink efficiency.
 Thermal resistance is reduced by increasing the interface pressure and decreasing the surface roughness.
 In most cases, there are limits to these resistance reduction methods.
 To overcome these limits, thermal interface materials are used.
 The electrical resistivity of a material, contact pressure, and size of the surface gaps should be considered when selecting a thermal interface material for a given thermal application.